Institute Offerings

 Performance Opportunities

-Each participant has one or more opportunities to perform in a formal concert setting in student recitals, one of the guest artist masterclasses, or in the competition.
-All performances are open to the public and are very well attended.
+Each participant has at least one opportunity to perform in a concert setting in student recitals on-or-off-campus, or in a guest artist masterclass.
+All performances are open to the public and are well-attended.

 Practice Facilities